 STATE TRANSIT PROGRAM/PURPLE LINE

 In addition to transit projects programmed by Montgomery County, the Maryland Transit Administration (MTA) develops and provides transit services within the County on the Brunswick MARC rail line from Brunswick to Silver Spring, providing a convenient connection to the Washington regional Metrorail system.
+MTA published a MARC Growth and Transformation Plan in June 2025, which envisions phased improvements to its Brunswick line to eventually achieve bidirectional and all-day service.
+MTA has not currently identified funding to implement these improvements beyond initial feasibility studies.

-The Purple Line project is included to provide oversight and financial support to this State project.
-As with any large infrastructure project, significant impacts to the community - both residents and business along the corridor - are anticipated during the construction period.
-The County is actively engaged with the community throughout the various project stages.
-The County is also providing technical review and oversight of both the County-funded projects (Bethesda Metro Station South Entrance, Silver Spring Green Trail, and Capital Crescent Trail) and the overall Purple Line project to ensure that they are in keeping with County standards.
+The County continues to work with the State and its concessionaire under a Public Private Partnership for the 16-mile Purple Line light rail project.
+In addition to completing the design and construction of the project in the winter of 2027, the concessionaire will operate and maintain the light rail corridor for a period of 30 years.
+The County's CIP funds oversight of and financial support for this State project.
+The County is actively engaged with the community throughout the various project stages to minimize disruptions and support the residents and businesses along the construction corridor.
+The County is also providing technical review and oversight for the three County-funded projects (Bethesda Metro Station South Entrance, Silver Spring Green Trail, and Capital Crescent Trail) and the overall Purple Line project to ensure that they are in keeping with County standards and meet the County's goals.

 BUS RAPID TRANSIT